 In summary, we have demonstrated frequency-resolved interference of three photons that are separated in time using a single dispersive element.
-The interference in our setup is controlled by the relative delays between the photons and is therefore, highly reconfigurable.
-Using a time-varying dispersion element, for example, a phase modulator, our setup could realize temporal boson sampling in a single spatial mode where the unitary transformation could be very easily reconfigured by appropriately driving the phase modulator.
-Moreover, using random linear optical networks with multiple spatial modes, our scheme can be used to implement scalable multi-boson correlation sampling where the photonic correlations are sampled over spatial as well as temporal/spectral modes at the input/ouput of the network \cite{Laibacher2015, Laibacher2018b}.
+Using a larger number of photons and a time-varying dispersion element, such as a phase modulator, our setup could realize temporal boson sampling in a single spatial mode with easily reconfigurable unitary transformation and explore phase transitions in the complexity of sampling \cite{Deshpande2018,Pant2016} (see the supplemental material).
+Our scheme can also be used to implement scalable multiboson correlation sampling where the photonic correlations are sampled over spatial as well as temporal or spectral modes at the input or output of a random linear optical network with multiple spatial modes \cite{Laibacher2015, Laibacher2018b}.
 Finally, these experimental results may pave the way to new techniques for the experimental characterization of optical networks and their input photonic states with potential application in quantum information processing and metrology \cite{Oren2017,Laibacher2018,Wang2019}.

 [1]{} [1]{#1}